We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Terpenes are chemicals that give cannabis their fragrance.
 As with flavonoids, terpenes vary from strain to strain.
 This is why some cannabis smells more like lemons and other strains smell more like blueberries, for example.
 Terpenes might also offer some health benefits.

-If you’re struggling with insomnia, or if pain and anxiety are preventing you from getting a good night’s rest, consider trying CBD.
+If you have insomnia, or if pain and anxiety are preventing you from getting a good night’s rest, you may want to consider trying CBD.
 Remember to speak to your doctor before trying any new medications or supplements, and be sure to research CBD products before choosing one for sleep.

 Is CBD Legal?
 Hemp-derived CBD products (with less than 0.3 percent THC) are legal on the federal level, but are still illegal under some state laws.
 Marijuana-derived CBD products are illegal on the federal level, but are legal under some state laws.
 Check your state’s laws and those of anywhere you travel.
 Keep in mind that nonprescription CBD products are not FDA-approved, and may be inaccurately labeled.